Ngareima: Myths

-Menstrual blood, charoo (hay, dried paddy stalks), hentak (edible fish paste), sumjit (broom) are considered unholy to Goddess Ngaleima.
+Menstrual blood, hay, rice stalks, hentak (edible fish paste), and broom are considered profane to Ngaleima.
 So, if there is an adverse entry of fish into the fishing nets, the presence of menstruating woman is highly suspected at the spot, especially on the floating dam.
 Other suspicious reasons are the dropping down of the charoo (hay, dried paddy stalks) or hentak (edible fish paste) or sumjit (broom) by people out of jealousy into the place.

-Association with other goddesses

-Goddess Ngaleima (Ngareima) is considered to be one of the divine manifestations of Leimarel (Leimalel), the supreme mother earth goddess.
+Ngareima is considered to be one of the divine manifestations of Leimarel Sidabi, the supreme mother earth goddess.
 It is said that Leimalel becomes Ngaleima when she is in the fish yard.